CristopherH95/CPSC-455-assignment-3/README.md

 All user inputs are validated on both the front end and the back end to protect against malicious data.
 Unfortunately, the Node MySQL package does not have in-built support for prepared statements.
-Instead, the query string escaping is used to protect against SQL injection.
+Instead, query string escaping is used to protect against SQL injection.
 While prepared statements would be the preferred approach, escaping in combination with validation provides protection.

 ### User Data